peterhinch/micropython-samples/micropip/README.md

 Library modules located on [PyPi](https://pypi.org/) are correct for the `pycopy` firmware.

-The preferred installation tool is `upip.py` which may be found in the `tools` directory of MicroPython.
-It is installed by default on network enabled hardware such as Pyboard D, ESP8266 and ESP32.
+The `upip` tool may be found in the `tools` directory of `pycopy`.
+This version should be used as it installs exclusively from PyPi.

 For hardware which is not network enabled, `upip` may be run under the Unix build of MicroPython to install to an arbitrary directory on a PC.
 The